 You probably have heard that Classical education emphasizes "Socratic dialogue," a mode of teaching often (vaguely) associated with teaching via discussion and named after the famous Greek philosopher Socrates.
 In the world of Christian classical education "socratic" has become a sort of buzz word, something to hang your hat on—maybe even a good tool for promoting a school or curriculum.
 After all, we all have a general sense that learning by interacting with actual human beings can be effective if not transformative.

 But what exactly is Socratic dialogue and why is it such a powerful tool?

 DEFINITION OF SOCRATIC TEACHING

 You may have heard that Socratic teaching is "question-driven instruction."
 We tend to envision it being a group of students asking and answering questions.
 But for Socrates it looks a little bit different.

-Socratic teaching derives from the Socratic dialogues, conversations in which Socrates discusses grand questions or big ideas with various mentees as recorded by Plato.
+Socratic teaching derives from the Socratic dialogues, conversations in which Socrates discusses grand questions or big ideas with various people as recorded by Plato.
 Many of these dialogues are well known, at least by name if not by content: Republic, Meno, Gorgias, and Phaedrus.
 In each of them, Socrates engages in conversation with another person, typically referred to as an “interlocutor."